ftc-mech-a-mind/preseason-2023/README.md

     - This will ensure that you will be able to create Java projects easily in VS Code, and you will be able to follow along during meetings.
   - Review variables and functions
   - Overview of all the different data types
+- Week 3 - Finish getting set up with Visual Studio Code and the Java Runtime Environment (JRE)
+  - At home: Request and accept invitations to this GitHub organization.
-- Week 3 - View the [slide deck](https://docs.google.com/presentation/d/1e9itmYeGhvFd5GAmDtI6j2ZiMRcQsltC3zLCzV6J850/edit?usp=sharing) or jump to the [source code](https://github.com/jasonballinger/ftc-preseason-2023/tree/master/src/week3)
+- Week 4 - View the [slide deck](https://docs.google.com/presentation/d/1e9itmYeGhvFd5GAmDtI6j2ZiMRcQsltC3zLCzV6J850/edit?usp=sharing) or jump to the [source code](https://github.com/jasonballinger/ftc-preseason-2023/tree/master/src/week3)
   - Integer, Double, and String Data Types
   - Using the built-in Math class
   - Creating functions to work with numbers